Theory of Atomata: Languages, Automata and Equations

-Two states of an NFA are \emph{equivalent} if their right languages are identical.
-An IDFA is \emph{minimal} if no two of its states are equivalent.
+A DFA is \emph{minimal} if it has no unreachable states and no two of its states are equivalent.

-We use the following operations on automata: \\ \hglue 10 pt 1.
-The \emph{determinization} operation $\deter$ applied to an NFA $\cN$ yields a DFA $\cN^{\deter}$ obtained by the well-known subset construction, where only subsets (including $\emp$) reachable from the initial subset of $\cN^\deter$ are used. \\ \hglue 10 pt 2.
-The \emph{trimming} operation $\mathbb T$ applied to an NFA $\cN$ accepting a non-empty language deletes from $\cN$ every state $q$ not reachable from any initial state ($q\not\in \delta(I,w)$ for any $w\in\Sig^*$) and every state $q$ that does not lead to any final state ($\delta(q,w)\cap F=\emp$ for all $w\in\Sig^*$), along with the incident transitions.
-An NFA that has no such states is said to be \emph{trim}.
-Note that, if $\cN$ is trim, then so is $\cN^\rev$.
-If the trimming operation is applied to a DFA $\cD$, we obtain the IDFA $\cD^{\mathbb T}$, which behaves like $\cD$, except that it does not have any empty states. \\ \hglue 10 pt 3.
-The \emph{minimization} operation $\mini$ applied to an IDFA (DFA) $\cD$ yields the minimal IDFA (DFA) $\cD^{\mini}$ equivalent to $\cD$.\\ \hglue 10 pt 4.
-The \emph{reversal} operation $\rev$ applied to an NFA $\cN$ yields an NFA $\cN^{\rev}$, where initial and final states of $\cN$ have been interchanged in $\cN^\rev$ and all the transitions between states have been reversed.
-Note that $\cN^{\rev\trim}=\cN^{\trim\rev}$ for any NFA $\cN$.
+We use the following operations on automata: \\ \hglue 10 pt 1. \emph{Determinization} ($\deter$) applied to an NFA $\cN$ yields a DFA $\cN^{\deter}$ obtained by the well-known subset construction, where only subsets (including the empty subset) reachable from the initial subset of $\cN^\deter$ are used. \\ \hglue 10 pt 2. \emph{Reversal} ($\rev$) applied to an NFA $\cN$ yields an NFA $\cN^{\rev}$, where initial and final states of $\cN$ are interchanged in $\cN^\rev$ and all the transitions are reversed. \\ \hglue 10 pt 3. \emph{Trimming} ($\trim$) applied to an NFA $\cN$ accepting a non-empty language deletes from $\cN$ all unreachable and empty states, along with the incident transitions, yielding an NFA $\cN^{\trim}$. \\ \hglue 10 pt 4. \emph{Minimization} ($\mini$) applied to a DFA $\cD$ yields the minimal DFA $\cD^{\mini}$ equivalent to $\cD$.

-A trim IDFA $\cI$ is \emph{bideterministic} if also $\cI^{\rev}$ is an IDFA.
-A language is \emph{bideterministic} if its minimal IDFA is bideterministic.
+A trim DFA $\cD$ is \emph{bideterministic} if also $\cD^{\rev}$ is a DFA.
+A language is \emph{bideterministic} if it is accepted by a bideterministic DFA.